buraksal52/remotion_studio/README.md

-# Motion Studio
+# Remotion Studio

-Motion Studio is an AI-native, extensible, plugin-based motion graphics system built on top of Remotion.
+Remotion Studio is an AI-native, extensible, plugin-based motion graphics system built on top of Remotion.

 The core idea is simple: